 Becoming a physician requires many things: determination, attention to detail, a strong work ethic and intelligence, just to name a few.
-Fortunately, all of our physicians at Women’s Health Specialists have all of these traits, but there are two people we’d like to highlight in honor of Veterans Day who bring a few extra traits to the table: Dr. Elina Pfaffenbach and Dr. James O’Leary.
+Fortunately, all of our physicians at Women’s Health Specialists have all of these traits, but there are two people we’d like to highlight who bring a few extra traits to the table: Dr. Elina Pfaffenbach and Dr. James O’Leary.

 Dr. Pfaffenbach and Dr. O’Leary served in the United States military, and their service brings invaluable experience to both their patients and the staff at Women’s Health Specialists.